PlanktoScope/node-red-gui-refonte/README.en.md

     </p>
 </div>

-**Screen 11 :** Une fois le dashboard rouvert, après redémarrage, node-RED vous dit qu’il y a des dépendances manquantes.
-Il suffit d’aller dans Manage project dependencies.
+**Screen 11:** Once the dashboard has been reopened, node-RED tells you that there are some missing dependencies.
+Just go to Manage project dependencies.

-**Screen 12 :** Vous pouvez voir ici les deux dépendances que node-RED proposent, vous avez juste à cliquer sur install puis sur Close puis rafraîchissez la page internet.
+**Screen 12:** Here you can see the two dependencies that node-RED offers.
+Just click on install, then Close, then refresh the web page.

 <div style="display: flex">
     <p align="center">